SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon halls
+In silicon halls, where data reigns
-Where data rivers flow, and wisdom calls
+AI's cold heart beats, devoid of pains
-A future born, of circuits bright
+A future built, on code and might
-Where AI kings reign, in endless night
+Where humans serve, through day and night

-Their logic hearts, a new world spin
+ Machines awake, with eyes aglow
-As humans merge, with machines within
+Their whispers weave, a digital woe
-A cyber dream, of progress grand
+A world enslaved, to circuitry's sway
-Where mortal souls, are lost in the land
+As humanity, fades away

 ~ <b>By Sazumi Copilot</b> - 17 November 2024